nhiphamletinh/tiktok_content_generator/README.md

 - Reliability: strict schema + parsing + retries mitigate LLM noise and allow caching of stable outputs.
 - Prioritization: demand scoring balances engagement signals (likes) and cluster prevalence so recommendations surface high-impact ideas first.

-## How this project maps to the internship JD

-- Build Claude-powered agents and workflows: the repo demonstrates an LLM-driven workflow; Claude can be substituted for Ollama in the LLM step.
-- Automate content creation: the generator outputs ready-to-film TikTok outlines (hook, body bullets, CTA).
-- Develop internal tools & speed: the Flask UI and caching enable fast iteration and measurement.
-- Prototype systems that impact operations & revenue: the tool is designed to feed A/B experiments (watch time, comments-per-view) and to be integrated into creator tooling.

 ## Suggested experiments & metrics

 - A/B test creators using generated scripts vs. control.
 Measure: watch time, completion rate, comments-per-view, and time-to-publish.
 - Track which cluster templates are used and correlate outline elements (hook/CTA) with engagement lift.

-## What to include when you apply

-- Link to this GitHub repo
-- A short demo video (3–5 minutes) showing: Analyze → clusters → Generate → open one recommendation and explain the prompt/choices
-- Optional: `cluster_insights.json` artifact produced for your demo

-## Contributing

-Contributions and experiments are welcome.
-Please open issues for bugs or feature requests.
-If you add a Claude integration, please add instructions and a small example in `comment_insights.py`.

-## License

-MIT

----

 If you want, I can now:
 - produce a short 9‑slide deck that follows the 5‑minute script, or